Minerals, Distillers & Distilled Water

 Those I have come across include: better oviduct morphology and stronger shells in chickens; better digestibility of minerals in pigs; and more bioavailability of Zinc in calves.
 So there is limited evidence to suggest that this type of organic mineral (some of which are available as “chelated minerals” for humans) may have limited beneficial effects, based on limited testing on animals.
 In a way, the idea that minerals such as Zinc or Iron when combined with organic acids become more bioavailable makes sense alongside the fact that we get minerals from food.
 But more research needs to be done in this area before conclusions can be drawn.

 CONCLUSION: There are many definitions of what an “organic mineral” is.
 Strictly speaking, organic minerals are not used by the human body other than as a waste product.
 What is often sold as “organic minerals” online are not organic minerals but amino acids.
 Testing on animals shows that “chelated minerals” which can be referred to as “organic minerals” because they are combined with an organic acid, may make them pass through the gut barrier more effectively, but scientific evidence is limited.

 William Fryer MA Oxon

 William is a Human Scientist and director of Megahome-Distillers.co.uk.
-Having worked for 22 years in the corporate environment he is now studying a medical degree.
+Having worked for 22 years in the corporate environment he now works as a Physician Associate at a major teaching hospital.
 His interests include: human beings, white water kayaking and walking in rugged environments.